 A 2012 study from Portland State University published in Public Opinion Quarterly, “Local Political Knowledge and Assessments of Citizen Competence,” examined differences in political knowledge at both the local and national levels.
-The study analyzed data from a random telephone survey of 993 Philadelphia residents in November 2007, in the wake of a mayoral election in Philadelphia.
+The study, by Lee Shaker, analyzed data from a random telephone survey of 993 Philadelphia residents in November 2007, in the wake of a mayoral election in Philadelphia.
 Survey questions assessed understanding of current events, local and national politics, and political understanding in general.
 The survey differs from many previous tests of citizen knowledge, insofar as it includes questions relating to the specific, local political context.

 The study’s findings include:

 - The data suggest that, when information levels at both the local and national levels are tested, citizens display more knowledge than found in previous studies: “Scholars may have overlooked evidence that the public as a whole is generally more competent than believed by not including citizens’ local political knowledge in their work.”